ryu10/sbc6802/README.md

 * The front silk for D1 shows wrong polarity.
 Connect the kathode wire on the left side.
 * The case for Y1 should be kept high so that it would not interfere with D1 and other parts nearby.
-* The input pins of unused gates in U2 are not grounded.
+* The input pins of unused gates of U2 are not grounded.
 Connect pins #9, #11 and #13 to the ground.

 ## References